AVUIs/GSavi/README.md

 A. Download the MAX/MSP dependencies as listed in the following section, extract them and put them in the PACKAGES folder where MAX/MSP is installed on your computer.

-B. Store 5 sound files named 1.wav, 2.wav, … 5.wav in GSavi > snd.
+B. (OPTIONAL, 5 example sounds are provided in GSavi > snd) Store 5 sound files named 1.wav, 2.wav, … 5.wav in GSavi > snd.

 C. Open the file GSavi.maxpat.